Hou Fengqi: Downfall

-On November 20, 2015, he was suspected of "serious violations of discipline", said one-sentence statement issued by the ruling Communist Party's corruption watchdog body, the Central Commission for Discipline Inspection (CCDI).
+On November 20, 2015, he was suspected of "serious violations of discipline", said one-sentence statement issued by the ruling Chinese Communist Party's internal control body, the Central Commission for Discipline Inspection (CCDI).
 On November 26, he was removed from his posts for involvement in corruption.

 In October 2017, he was sentenced to 17 years for accepting bribes and holding a huge amount of property from an unidentified source.
 Hou's wife Yang Xiu'e (杨秀娥) was also sentenced to 3 years.
-And his superior Bai Xiangqun was put under investigation in April 2018.
+His superior Bai Xiangqun was put under investigation in April 2018.